Aloha Towers

 No analysis available

-I searched the remarks for elevator references, including an explicit number of elevators and generic phrases like "multiple elevators," but found none.
-The current value of 2 is kept because there is no evidence in the remarks to confirm or deny it.
+The remarks were searched for explicit elevator counts such as "4 elevators," written-out counts, or "multiple elevators," but none were found.
+The current value of 2 is retained because there is no evidence in the remarks to confirm or deny it.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.